Guiding Star award

 The Guiding Star award is given to exceptional young members of Girlguiding, aged up to 19.

-Girlguiding members can nominate exceptional volunteers for a Guiding Star award by submitting an application.
+Girlguiding members can nominate a young member for a Guiding Star award by submitting an application.

 Who can get a Guiding Star award?